 Step 1: Stretch

 Your calf muscle is a big powerful muscle group of the lower extremity.
 This is also a muscle group that does the majority of work when you are running or walking below the knee.
 This muscle group plays a huge role in pro pulsing you forward with each step while you are running or walking.
 These muscles need extra attention or they will let you know they are not happy with you.
 I have included the perfectly illustrated stretching exercises you should be doing before and after running and maybe two other times a day.
-Also, purchasing a night splint is a nice way to get static extended stretch while you are resting, watching TV or sleeping.
-Another great tool for a deeper stretch is using a Pro-stretch.
+Also, purchasing a night splint

 Step 2: Ice

 Icing is really important to help calm down plantar fasciitis, especially when you are continuing to run.
 I always say get a 20oz bottle of water and freeze it.
 Roll it under your foot for 10 minutes 2 or three times a day.
 Giving you a deep stretch and ice it a great natural anti-inflammatory.
 This is quick, easy & very worth it for the plantar fascia.
-Other devices are sold kit that can help you get a deep stretch and freeze a foam roller in a Thera-band kit.
+Other devices are sold kit that can help you get a deep stretch and freeze a foam roller in a Thera-band kit

 Step 3: No Barefoot and Good shoes